top of page

 1. Revenue Enhancement:

-• Update the flexibility on allocation of the Utility User Tax to move all future funds to the general fund at the March 2025 special election.
+• Update the flexibility on allocation of the Utility User Tax to direct funds to the general fund.

 • Review and adjust current fee structures.